lni/dragonboat/README.md

 ## About ##
 Dragonboat is a high performance multi-group [Raft](https://raft.github.io/) [consensus](https://en.wikipedia.org/wiki/Consensus_(computer_science)) library in [Go](https://golang.org/) with [C++11 binding](/binding) support.

-Consensus algorithms such as Raft provides fault-tolerance by alllowing a system continue to operate as long as the majority member servers are available.
+Consensus algorithms such as Raft provides fault-tolerance by allowing a system continue to operate as long as the majority member servers are available.
 For example, a Raft cluster of 5 servers can make progress even if 2 servers fail.
 It also appears to clients as a single node with strong data consistency always provided.
 All running servers can be used to initiate read requests for aggregated read throughput.

 Dragonboat handles all technical difficulties associated with Raft to allow users to just focus on their application domains.
 It is also very easy to use, our step-by-step [examples](https://github.com/lni/dragonboat-example) can help new users to master it in half an hour.